 In special circumstances, matriculated graduate students may petition to enroll for less than full-time study.

-In order to make appropriate academic progress, matriculated graduate students are expected to successfully complete at least eight units during the academic year (considered full-time enrollment); schools and departments may set a higher minimum.
+In order to make appropriate academic progress, matriculated graduate students are expected to successfully complete at least eight units during the academic year (considered full-time enrollment); degree programs may set a higher minimum.
 All students are strongly advised to consider the effects of reduced enrollment on their degree progress and on such factors as financial aid, visas, deferment of student loans, and residency requirements.
 Requests to enroll for fewer than eight units during the academic year are approved only in specific circumstances.

-Under some circumstances, graduate students who do not have Terminal Graduate Registration (TGR) status may request enrollment for less than eight units in a quarter by submitting a Request for Graduate Tuition Adjustment to the Office of the Registrar at the Student Services Center.
+Under some circumstances, graduate students who do not have Terminal Graduate Registration (TGR) status may request enrollment for less than eight units in a quarter by submitting a Part-time Enrollment Petition for Graduate Students to the Office of the Registrar at the Student Services Center.
 Coterminal students with an active undergraduate degree program are not eligible to file this petition.
 The petition must be submitted prior to the beginning of the quarter for which the request is being made.

 To all matriculated graduate students and the programs in which they are enrolled.

 Graduate students who need only a few remaining units to complete degree requirements or to qualify for TGR status, may register for one quarter on a unit basis (3 to 7 units) to cover the deficiency.
 This status may be used only once during a degree program.
-For example. on a one-time basis, students may file a Request for Graduate Tuition Adjustment in the following circumstances:
+For example. on a one-time basis, students may file a Part-time Enrollment Petition for Graduate Students in the following circumstances:

-In addition, students may request reduced enrollment as needed in the following circumstances: for an approved accommodation of a documented disability, or for an approved Childbirth Academic Accommodation (see GAP 5.9, Childbirth Accommodation).
+In addition, students may request reduced enrollment as needed in the following circumstances: for an approved accommodation of a documented disability, or for an approved Childbirth Academic Accommodation (see GAP 5.9 Pregnancy, Childbirth, Adoption, and Lactation).

 A request for reduced enrollment to accommodate a disability requires a statement of support from the Stanford Office of Accessible Education (OAE).
 This statement of support must be sent directly from the OAE to the Office of the Registrar.
 Students should consult the OAE for additional guidance and instructions.

-In the event of an approved childbirth academic accommodation, a woman graduate student will be eligible for up to two consecutive academic quarters around the time of the birth, during which the student may postpone course assignments, examinations, and other academic requirements.
-As part of this accommodation, the student may request up to two quarters of part-time enrollment (see GAP 5.9, Childbirth Accommodation).
+In the event of an approved childbirth academic accommodation, a pregnant graduate student will be eligible for up to two consecutive academic quarters around the time of the birth, during which the student may postpone course assignments, examinations, and other academic requirements.
+As part of this accommodation, the student may request up to two quarters of part-time enrollment (see GAP 5.9 Pregnancy, Childbirth, Adoption, and Lactation).

 Approvals of childbirth academic accommodations are made by the Office of the Vice Provost for Graduate Education and communicated to the Office of the Registrar.
-Students with an approved childbirth academic accommodation, who wish to reduce their enrollment during this period, will also need to complete and file the Request for Graduate Tuition Adjustment.
+Students with an approved childbirth academic accommodation, who wish to reduce their enrollment during this period, will also need to complete and file the Part-time Enrollment Petition for Graduate Students.